-This describes Lizzie as laughing in heart.
+This describes Lizzie as laughing in the heart.
 I think the suggestion here is that despite feeling battered and bruised she feels victorious haven not given in, even when the juice from the fruit was practically forced into her mouth.
 If this poem is about sex then it is tough to fit the metaphor over lizzies actions here.
-Clearly she resisted temptation, but we really are no closer to ascertaining what that temptation was!
+Clearly, she resisted the temptation, but we really are no closer to ascertaining what that temptation was!
 I guess it is one of the poem’s most enduring mysteries!

 At last the evil people,

 Worn out by her resistance,

 Along whichever road they took,

 It becomes clear now that Lizzie won the battle and managed to outlast the Goblin assault despite their overwhelming numerical advantage.
 The Goblins no longer the mighty, scary beasts they once were begin a retreat.